seanpierce/introtorhythm.com-archive/README.md

 # Django - ITR

 introtorhythm.com, but reimagined as a Django application!
 Hosted on an Ubuntu cloud server.
+ITR is a freeform podcast series featuring mixes and compositions from an international group of artists.

 ### Dependencies